openfaas/openfaas.github.io/_posts/2025-05-12-trace-functions-with-opentelemetry.md

 The `NODE_OPTIONS` environment variable needs to have the value `--require @opentelemetry/auto-instrumentations-node/register` to register and initialize the auto instrumentation module.

 The `OTEL_EXPORTER_OTLP_ENDPOINT` env variable is used to specify the endpoint of the OTLP receiver to which telemetry data should be sent.
-The url of the Alloy instance we deployed in the cluster is used as the default value.
+The URL of the Alloy instance we deployed in the cluster is used as the default value.

 For this tutorial we are only interested in traces, by setting `OTEL_METRICS_EXPORTER` and `OTEL_LOGS_EXPORTER` to `none` we disable the metrics and logs exporters.